-Ms Aina was a partner in the law firm of Ackroyd & Aina in London She specialized in civil litigation and family law.
-She was a member of the Law Society Children Panel.
-She also acted as an advisor to the Family Rights Group on a research project on the experience of families in compulsory child care proceedings in the United Kingdom.
-She was a lecturer in their Child Care Law and Practice Courses in 1991 and1992 when the Children Act 1991 was implemented.
+Ms. Aina was a partner in the law firm Ackroyd & Aina in London where she specialized in civil litigation and family law.
+She was a member of the Law Society’s Children Panel and acted as an advisor to the Family Rights Group on a research project about the experience of families in compulsory child care proceedings in the United Kingdom.
+She was a lecturer in their Child Care Law and Practice Courses between 1991 and 1992 when the Children Act 1991 was implemented.

-Ms. Aina was appointed as a Consultant to the CARICOM Legislative Drafting Facility in 2004, to prepare draft rules for the Caribbean Court of Justice.
+Ms. Aina was also appointed as a Consultant to the CARICOM Legislative Drafting Facility in 2004, to prepare draft rules for the Caribbean Court of Justice.

-In 2005-2006 while on Sabbatical from the law school, Miss Aina was appointed as an Adjunct Professor and as the Caribbean Law Programme Visiting Distinguished Scholar at the Shepard Broad Law Centre at Nova Southeastern University, Fort Lauderdale, Florida.
+In 2005-2006, while on Sabbatical from the law school, Miss Aina was appointed as an Adjunct Professor and as the Caribbean Law Programme Visiting Distinguished Scholar at the Shepard Broad Law Centre at Nova Southeastern University, Fort Lauderdale, Florida.

 Ms. Aina was appointed to act as Principal between September 2006 to August 2008.
 She was subsequently appointed as the the Senior Tutor from September 2008 until her substantive appointment as Principal on November 1, 2012.

 She is a Certified Mediator, a Fellow of the Chartered Institute of Arbitrators and holds a diploma in International Arbitration.
 She also holds a Master’s Degree in Educational Leadership and Management. with Merit, from the University of Nottingham.